razakadegoke/Rocket-Elevators-Mobile-React-Native/README.md

-# Rocket Elevator React Native
+# Rocket Elevator React Native App

+With this app Rocket Elevators employees can have access to all elevators that are inactive and when they finish their maintenance they can change the status of an elevator to actif in the database.

 ## Key Features